New Techniques in Abdominoplasty Delight Surgeons and Patients

 PTS involves a few extra minutes during the procedure, but the reduction in recovery time and elimination of surgical tubes is well worth those minutes to most patients.
 Plastic surgeons also appreciate this technique, since it minimized post-op complications significantly with abdominoplasty patients.

-Studies have shown PTS results in fewer complications after surgery, including the formations of seromas.
+Studies have shown PTS results in fewer complications after surgery, including the formation of seromas.
 In addition, the procedure may lead to a lower incidence of hematomas (collection of blood outside the vessel) and skin necrosis (skin death).
-Patients also find the recovery process to be more comfortable, since much of the discomfort after abdominoplasty stemmed from the two or three drainage tubes that were typically sutured to the treatment area.
+Patients also find the recovery process to be more comfortable since much of the discomfort after abdominoplasty stems from the two or three drainage tubes that were typically sutured to the treatment area.

-Patients that undergo this surgery experience a leaner, firmer abdominal area with less downtime and discomfort after surgery than patients receiving traditional abdominoplasty techniques.
+Patients who undergo this cosmetic surgery procedure experience a leaner, firmer abdominal area with less downtime and discomfort after surgery than patients receiving traditional abdominoplasty techniques.
 Dr. Kahlil Andrews would be happy to see you to further discuss abdominoplasty with progressive tension suturing.
-To learn more about abdominoplasty, or the revolutionary progressive tension suture technique, contact Dr. Andrews Plastic Surgery at 319-800-6877.
+To learn more about abdominoplasty or the revolutionary progressive tension suture technique, contact Dr. Andrews Plastic Surgery at 319-500-4072.

 Share Post